-In 2010, the processes were continuing and by the end of the year Restructuring plans were approved for 5 of the 15 entities under restructuring.
-According to the plans, the liabilities will be paid out over 4 years term with main portion of payments falling into 4th year.
+In 2011, the processes were continuing and by the end of the year Restructuring plans were approved for all 15 entities under restructuring.
+According to the plans, the liabilities will be paid out over 4 year term with main portion of payments falling into 4th year.
 Currently Group's management vision coincides with the main creditors vision regarding the activities, future profitability of the Group and the ability to successfully pass the Restructuring process.
 Additionally in 2010, the Group capitalized around LTL 50 million of various debt into equity, which significantly reduced the debt level.

-In 2011, restructuring plans for remaining 10 entities were approved with similar conditions regarding payments to creditors as in preceding ones.
-Additionally, the Group issued around LTL 13 million additional share capital in Warsaw Stock Exchange, which further improved Group's financial position.
+In 2011 the Group issued around LTL 13 million additional share capital in Warsaw Stock Exchange, which further improved Group's financial position.